anvilproject/client-apis/gcp/README.md

 ## Goals

-[ ] Create a script that puts test data in Google Healthcare API [ ] Transform script to accept an `.avro` export and insert into Google Healthcare API [ ] Deploy script to run off bucket trigger on GCP (may require App Engine)
+[x] Create a script that puts test data in Google Healthcare API [x] Transform script to accept an `.avro` export and insert into Google Healthcare API [ ] Deploy script to run off bucket trigger on GCP (may require App Engine) [ ] Deploy IG to Google Healthcare API
+[ ] Review service w/ Broad devops & security teams